-HYPOTHESIS 1: As support for the president increases among opposition party identifiers, the likelihood of scandal should decrease.
+H1: As support for the president among opposition party identifiers increases, the likelihood of scandal should decrease.

 However, I make no predictions about the effect of support for the president among opposition identifiers on the magnitude or intensity of scandal.
-The most significant scandals have tended to occur during presidents' second terms in office.
-Because presidents who have higher approval ratings are more likely to be re-elected, the relationship between opposition approval and scandal magnitude or intensity is confounded.
+The most significant scandals have tended to occur during presidents' second terms in office.42 Because presidents who have higher approval ratings are more likely to be re-elected,43 the relationship between opposition approval and scandal magnitude or intensity is confounded.
+(We don't observe the second terms of presidents who are sufficiently unpopular that they are not re-elected.)